Bread Machine Cuban Bread (Pan Cubano)

 Yield: 12 slices

-This recipe is for a simple, crusty Cuban bread you can mix up in your bread machine and bake in the oven for the freshest bread ever.
+This classic Cuban bread gets a boost of flavor from lard and a soft but chewy texture thanks to a balanced flour blend.
+The bread machine handles all the mixing and rising—just shape, slash, and bake.
 Heads up: For the best flavor, make the preferment the night before.
 Or skip it if you don’t have time.

 PRINT RECIPE PIN RECIPE